-Option 1 - agrees to recommend that Council adopt the draft LTP subject to any amendments.
+Option 1 - agrees to adopt the draft LTP subject to any amendments.

-Advantages Disadvantages the committee has an opportunity to review the draft LTP there are none identified. confirm that the draft LTP contains the appropriate information subject to any suggested amendments the draft LTP can be adopted in accordance with agreed timelines.
+Advantages Disadvantages the Council has an opportunity to review the draft LTP there are none identified. confirm that the draft LTP contains the appropriate information subject to any suggested amendments • the draft LTP is adopted in accordance with agreed timelines.

-Option 2 - do not recommend that Council adopt the draft LTP
+Option 2 - do not adopt the draft LTP